infrawatch/smart-gateway-operator/README.md

 ### Integration testing

-Test the newly built operator with the Service Assurance Framework (SAF).
+Test the newly built operator with the Service Telemetry Framework (STF).

 <todo>